artomulkahainen/JS-PigGame/README.md

 This game was part of an udemy course "The Complete JavaScript Course 2020".
 I coded the script with assistance of Udemy teacher.

+HTML, CSS, picture files were provided by the lecturer.